 HOKA also offers a waterproof Goretex version of the Speedgoat 4.

 My answer would be yes.
-They are very comfortable, durable, and great on just about every terrain.
+They are very comfortable, durable, and great on every terrain.